CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 1. DNS -- the public certificate of the Destination HISP is located through DNS lookup and this is the default value.
 2. WS  -- the public certificate stored in the ConfigDB database
-2. KEYSTORE -- the public certificate stored in a Keystore file and referenced
+2. KEYSTORE -- the public certificate stored in a KeyStore file and referenced
 3. LDAP -- the public certificate stored in a LDAP server and referenced

 Below are the steps to generate a Direct Public keystore: